Carry flag: Vs. borrow flag

 The processors listed above, which include the most popular microprocessors of the last few decades, call these operations "subtract with borrow" and "subtract with carry", respectively, but the nomenclature is far from consistent.
 The VAX, NS320xx, Fairchild Clipper and Atmel AVR architectures use the borrow bit convention, but call their a−b−C operation "subtract with carry" (SBWC, SUBC, SUBWC and SBC).
 The PA-RISC and PICmicro architectures use the carry bit convention, but call their a+not(b)+C operation "subtract with borrow" (SUBB and SUBWFB).
-Still others, such as the H8, call theirs "subtract extended" (SUBX).
-SPARC uses the borrow convention, the SUBX mnemonic, and the "subtract with carry" name.

-The Motorola 6809 uses the borrow bit convention and both nomenclatures, calling the operation "subtract with borrow", but assigning it the mnemonic abbreviation SBC.
+The H8, SPARC, and Motorola 6809 use other names.
+All use the borrow convention, but the H8 uses the mnemonic SUBX for "subtract extended".
+SPARC also uses the SUBX mnemonic, but calls the operation "subtract with carry".
+The 6809 calls the operation "subtract with borrow", but abbreviates it as SBC.

-The ST6 8-bit microcontrollers go both ways in a different sense.
-Although they do not have any sort of "subtract with carry" instruction, they do have a carry bit which is set by a subtract instruction, and the convention depends on the processor model.
+The ST6 8-bit microcontrollers are even less consistent.
+Although they do not have any sort of "subtract with carry" instruction, they do have a carry bit which is set by subtract instructions, and the convention depends on the processor model.
 The ST60 processor uses the "carry" convention, while the ST62 and ST63 processors use the "borrow" convention.